 It’s been two days since Microsoft unveiled their next-gen gaming console, the Xbox One, and the press hasn’t exactly been great.
 Despite a list of impressive and innovative features, fans and pundits alike have found plenty to criticize.
 A recent IGN poll has shown that almost 75% of surveyed gamers were disappointed with the headlining event.
 From the lack of backwards compatibility to a shortage of announced games, Microsoft has done little to quell the fears of its most avid followers.
+If you want to easily stream your games to your TV, you should also read our review of Maingear’s drift stream machine: 4K games for your TV.
 Wondering why the entire gaming industry seems to be up in arms?
 Here’s a list of the Xbox One’s absolute worst features and inclusions:

 There’s been a lot of confusion regarding the console’s online requirements.
 Must it always be online?
 No, but it does require a connection.
 Unfortunately, the device will need to connect to the web pretty frequently to let you play games, listen to music, catch up on shows, or do anything else.
 According to Microsoft’s Phil Harrison, it will need to do so approximately once a day, and perhaps even more so if you’re using features that are tied heavily to the system’s various cloud settings.
 The worst part is, if you’re in an area without a viable internet connection (like an army base or a rural state), you flat out won’t be able to use the console.